muratozgul/udacity_fewd_p3/README.md

 ### To Run:
+1. Clone the repo
-1. Open index.html
+2. Open index.html (preferably with chrome)
-2. Select your hero by using left and right arrow keys
+3. Select your hero by using left and right arrow keys
-3. Press enter, the game will start
+4. Press enter, the game will start

 ### To Play:
 1. Use keyboard arrow keys to move from tile to tile